nuive/pokemon-access/readme.md

 1. Download the GameBoy emulator VBA Rerecording http://vba-rerecording.googlecode.com/files/vba-v24m-svn-r480.7z

-2. Get a Pokémon Yellow rom (the script supports english and spanish roms at the momment).
+2. Get a Pokémon Yellow rom (the script supports english, italian and spanish roms at the momment).

 3. After you have these, extract and run VBA.